Allison Raskin

-Allison Beth Raskin (born June 20, 1989) is an American writer, director, comedian, YouTuber, podcaster, and mental health advocate.
+Allison Beth Raskin (born June 20, 1989) is an American writer, director, comedian, YouTuber, and podcaster.
 She previously worked as a writer at BuzzFeed Video, but left in 2015 with fellow writer and friend Gabe Dunn to pursue work on their comedy YouTube channel, "Just Between Us."

 Raskin has written for Elle, NBC News Think, and Splinter News.
 On September 5, 2017, she and Dunn released a joint novel, I Hate Everyone but You, which reached the top ten on The New York Times best sellers list.

 Early life and education

-Raskin was born on June 20, 1989 in Manhattan, New York to a Jewish family.
-She attended the University of Southern California and received a Bachelor’s of Fine Arts degree.
+Raskin was born on June 20, 1989, in Manhattan, New York to a Jewish family.
+She attended the University of Southern California and received a Bachelor's of Fine Arts degree.
 In 2020, she began a clinical psychology program with an emphasis in Marriage and Family Therapy at Pepperdine University.

 Raskin is outspoken about her struggles with mental health.
 When she was 4 years old she was diagnosed with obsessive–compulsive disorder (OCD), and continued to experience anxiety and depression.
 She took medication until she was 21, then took a seven-year break, which included therapy.
-When she was 28 she went back on medication and experienced backlash regarding weight gain due to side effects.
+When she was 28, she went back on medication and experienced backlash regarding weight gain due to side effects.

 Career

 BuzzFeed

 Raskin was a writer at BuzzFeed video where she was featured in a number of videos, both by herself and with Dunn.
 She and Dunn left in 2015 to commit to the JBU YouTube channel.
-They cited the difficulties of working with Buzzfeed, who wanted to limit their time on JBU.
+They cited the difficulties of working with Buzzfeed, which wanted to limit their time on JBU.
 They stated it was the scariest decision they'd had to make.